HOME / BIBLIOGRAPHIES / CONTACT ME / FAQ /

 Q: Will you buy my materials?

 A: Maybe.
-It depends on whether I already have it, whether it fits my fields of interest, and if I can afford it.
+It depends on whether I already have it, whether it fits my fields of interest, and if I can afford it - especially that last part!
 I have a limited budget that I can spend on acquiring new materials.
 Send me a list of what you have and what you would expect to get paid for it.

 A: Delightedly!
-I've had many contributors over the last seven years, and keep a contributor's list.
-Those contributors that wish to remain anonymous may remain so.
+I've had so many contributors over the last seven years, and keep a contributor's list.
+Those contributors that wished to remain anonymous have remained so.
 You still get my undying gratitude - nothing I can do about that.
-I do not publish contributor names without permission.
+I don't publish contributor names without express permission.
+When I do get permission, Thank You's go up on the page contributed to unless your contribution is so big it spills over onto the front page of the website!
 Contributors also get exempted from the $1/page rule for photocopying out-of-copyright materials(within reason!).

 Q: Can I take donations off my taxes?

 A: Alas, no. I am not set up as a charity - and would feel a little queasy claiming to be one.
-When I die, I intend for the collection and bibliography to go to a textile museum.
+I'm a free information service, providing documentation for an ignored but very important part of women's culture.
+When I croak, the collection and bibliography will go to a textile museum.
 I have a great many materials already that deserve conservation, and a museum would be the best chance of their surviving and remaining accessible to the public.
-But until then, I will continue to add and document the published work on crafts that I'm interested in, and share what I find out with others through this website.
+But until then, I will continue to add and document the published work I can find access to, and share what I find out with others through this website.

-Q: May I make a donation to help keep this website going?
+Q: May I make a money donation to help keep this website going?

 A: You're a saint.
 Yes, any help would be gratefully accepted.
 I'm always thrilled to find out that someone else has gotten excited about what I'm trying to accomplish!
 Just e-mail me through the contact page.
 Even a couple of dollars helps.
 With enough people contributing a buck or two, my paycheck can go back to little things like groceries and car maintenance.

-A: For the most part, I mylar bag and store the materials in acid-free cardboard boxes.
+A: I mylar bag and store the magazines in acid-free cardboard boxes.
+I catalog everything that comes in.
+I sleeve the book jackets(just as libraries do) if they have a dust jacket, and the books go up on shelves in my temperature-controlled living room.
 While I buy bound materials, I do not do binding myself.
-All boxes are labeled, so I can find various runs of magazines when I need to pull an issue for reference.
-The boxes are stored in a storage unit, so pulling reference materials for you may take more than 24 hours and up to a week.
-It's not optimal, but the best I can do without this project taking over my entire home!
+The magazine boxes are stored in a storage unit, so pulling reference materials for you may take more than 24 hours and up to a week.
+It's not optimal, but the best I can do without this project taking over my entire living space!
+Am I a weird hoarder lady?
+I don't think I fit the clinical definition yet - but that could just be denial on my part.
+I like to dance along that fine line between passionate collector and Out-of-her-Gourd.

 Q: Where's Igor9 and the funny monsters - excuse me - "excess specimens"?

 A: Igor9 and Dr. Moraih's excess specimens are on hold for now, until I can find the room to resume production.
 It turns out that both pattern design and toy production takes good lighting and a clear table - none of which I have right now.
 The only table I have right now has the computer and my sewing machine set up on it, and moving them to lay out fabric really isn't an option.
+Laying the cutting board out on the bed kills my back.
 I hope to eventually have a home where I have dedicated space for Igor9 and his menagerie.

 Back to Top